FultonBrowne/Ara-Server/README.md

 <h1 align="center">Welcome to Ara's server👋</h1>
 By Andromeda Software

-The server that powers feed, AI seasrch, and skills to the ara voice assistant
+The server that powers feed, AI search, and skills to the ara voice assistant

 ![alt text](docs/scrs1.png)